magepages/mpdocs/docs/custom-form/index.md

 ![](https://i.imgur.com/FgSPhz2.png)

 - **Enable Auto Response**:
-  - Select **Yes** to automatically send the email of successful submission to the email of Customer.
-Not applicable With Not Logged in Customer
+  - Select **Yes** to automatically send the email of successful submission to Customer.
+Do not apply to **Not Logged in Customer**
 - **Email Sender**: There are 5 default types of Magento Sender for Admin to choose: **General Contact, Sales Representative, Customer Support, Custom Email 1, Custom Email 2**
 - **Email Template**:
-  - This module support Email notification for Customer
+  - This module has a default Email notification template for Customer
   - To change **Email Template**, Admin can create another Email Template in `Marketing > Email Template`.
   - Instructions for creating new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)